History of Crete: Roman, Byzantine, and Arab Crete

 The Emirate of Crete became a center of Muslim piratical activity in the Aegean Sea, and a thorn in Byzantium's side.
-Successive campaigns to recover the island failed until the Byzantine reconquest of Crete in 961 CE, when the Byzantine Emperor Nikephoros II Phokas defeated and expelled the Muslim Arabs and Berbers from Crete for the Byzantine Empire, and made the island into a theme.
+Successive campaigns to recover the island failed until the Byzantine reconquest of Crete in 961 AD, when the Byzantine Emperor Nikephoros II Phokas defeated and expelled the Muslim Arabs and Berbers from Crete for the Byzantine Empire, and made the island into a theme.

 The Byzantine Greeks held power over the island until the Fourth Crusade (1204).
 In its aftermath, possession of the island was disputed between the Italian maritime republics of Genoa and Venice, with the latter eventually solidifying their control by 1212.
 Despite frequent revolts by the native population, the Venetians retained the island until 1669, when the Ottoman Empire took possession of it.